I-FailSense: Towards General Robotic Failure Detection with Vision-Language Models: Method

 \section{Method}

 In this work, we focus on detecting language-conditioned robotic manipulation failures, with an emphasis on semantic misalignment errors.
 We introduce datasets targeting this challenging failure detection problem (Section~\ref{subsec:dataset}), and propose a new method for post-training a VLM agent and leveraging its internal representation for failure detection (Section~\ref{subsec:failsense}).
-The overall architecture is presented in Figure~\ref{fig:arch}.
+Figure~\ref{fig:arch} presents the overall architecture.